Common health issues

 Although this may look like a long list of health issues, few people are affected by many of them.

-Osteoporosis is present in up to 40% of subjects with KS and has usually been attributed to low testosterone levels.
-However, reduced bone mass might also be present in KS adults with normal testosterone levels and testosterone replacement therapy does not always restore bone density in KS patients.
+Osteoporosis is present in up to 40% of subjects with KS/XXY and has usually been attributed to low testosterone levels.
+However, reduced bone mass might also be present in KS/XXY adults with normal testosterone levels and testosterone replacement therapy does not always restore bone density in KS/XXY patients.

-The incidence of diabetes type 1 and 2 associated with Klinefelter’s Syndrome (KS) is significantly higher than in the general population, although the reason for this isn’t fully understood.
+The incidence of diabetes associated with KS/XXY is three times higher than in the general population, although the reason for this isn't fully understood.

-Although most autoimmune diseases predominately affect women, those with KS appear to have an increased risk compared to XY males.
+Although most autoimmune diseases predominately affect women, those with KS/XXY appear to have an increased risk compared to XY males.

 A study of patients with lupus indicated that KS/XXY adults have the same risk as females.

 It is thought that this increased risk may be related to the the extra chromosome.

 Other autoimmune diseases include rheumatoid arthritis, psoriasis and inflammatory bowel syndrome (IBS).

 Varicose veins, leg ulcers, deep vein thrombosis and pulmonary embolism are significantly more common in KS/XXY adults than the general population.
 It is thought that this may be due to the extra chromosome rather than the absence of testosterone.